HorizonAILab/HorizonAILab.github.io/pages/1_homepage.md

 ### News and Events

+* 2021.04.27: One paper "Semi-supervised Learning with Label Proportion" has been accepted by _**IEEE TKDE**_.
+Congratulations to Ningzhao Sun and all coauthors.

 * 2021.03.06: One paper "Relationship-aware Primal-Dual Graph Attention Network for Scene Graph Generation" has been accepted by _**ICME 2021**_.
 Congratulations to Hao Zhou and all coauthors.

 * 2021.02.09: One paper "Multiple Instance Learning for Unilateral Data" has been accepted by _**PAKDD 2021**_.
 Congratulations to Xijia Tang and all coauthors.